-2. When a network provider sends you a bill you think you should not pay
+2. When a provider sends you a bill you think you should not pay

-Network providers should always bill the plan directly and ask you only for your share of the cost.
+Providers should always bill the plan directly and ask you only for your share of the cost.
 But sometimes they make mistakes and ask you to pay more than your share.